The Botticelli Secret: Plot summary

-In 15th-century Italy, Luciana Vetra was young and beautiful, with long, golden hair.
-She was a full-time whore and a part-time model.
-When her best client asked her to pose as the goddess Flora for a painting, Luciana complied until the artist abruptly sends her away without payment.
-Luciana angrily took the unfinished painting, but someone was ready to kill her and people she knows to get the painting back.
+In 15th-century Italy, Luciana Vetra is young and beautiful, with long, golden hair.
+She is a full-time whore and a part-time model.
+When her best client asks her to pose as the goddess Flora for a painting, Luciana complies until the artist abruptly sends her away without payment.
+Luciana angrily takes the unfinished painting, but someone is ready to kill her and people she knows to get the painting back.

-As friends and clients are murdered around her, Luciana turned to Guido della Torre, a novice at the monastery of Santa Croce.
-They fled together through the nine great cities of Renaissance Italy, trying to decode the painting's secrets before their enemies caught up with them.
+As friends and clients are murdered around her, Luciana turns to Guido della Torre, a novice at the monastery of Santa Croce.
+They flee together through the nine great cities of Renaissance Italy, trying to decode the painting's secrets before their enemies catch up with them.

 Secret of La Primavera

 Woven into the novel like a Dan Brown code, Fiorato analyzes the painting and pulls out each of the characters that Botticelli created—not just to be seen as individuals, but as whole too.
-Many Renaissance academics (including Professor Guidoni) share the same belief as Fiorato that there is a code in the painting, and its true meaning is revealed at the end of the novel - lifting a conspiracy that would last until the 19th Century.
+Many Renaissance academics (including Professor Guidoni) share the same belief as Fiorato that there is a code in the painting, and its true meaning is revealed at the end of the novel - lifting a conspiracy that would last until the 19th century.

 Marina Fiorato gained special permission from the Uffizi Gallery in Florence to use the image of La Primavera, and many editions published contain the painting's image to help the reader decipher the code.